threedworld-mit/tdw/Documentation/python/replicant/actions/grasp.md

 - `arm` The [`Arm`](../arm.md) value for the hand that will grasp the target object.

-- `orient_to_floor` If True, rotate the grasped object to be level with the floor.
+- `angle` Continuously (per `communicate()` call, including after this action ends), rotate the grasped object by this many degrees.
+If None, the grasped object will maintain its initial rotation.

+- `axis` Continuously (per `communicate()` call, including after this action ends), rotate the grasped object around this axis.
+Options: `"pitch"`, `"yaw"`, `"roll"`.
+If None, the grasped object will maintain its initial rotation.

 - `status` [The current status of the action.](../action_status.md) By default, this is `ongoing` (the action isn't done).